 Suicide can be a scary thing to think about, but it is an important topic for the BDD community.
-Most people living with BDD - around 80% - report that they have thought about suicide at some point, and 1 in 4 have actually attempted suicide.
-The risk of actual suicide also appears markedly elevated.
+Most people living with BDD - around 80% - report that they have thought about suicide at some point, and one in four have actually attempted suicide.
+The risk of dying by suicide also appears to be markedly elevated.
 Suicidal thinking and behavior are often due to BDD symptoms themselves.